-What are royalties and how do they work for your small business?
+What are royalties?
+How they work for your business

 Written by Shaun Quarton—Accounting & Finance Content Writer and Growth Marketer.
 Read Shaun's full bio